-We’ve long been fans of Front Runner Outfitters, and we love their roof rack products, in particular.
-The Slimline II is damn near perfect.
+We’ve long been fans of Front Runner Outfitters, and we love their roof rack kits, in particular.
+The Slimline II is damn near-perfect.
 The streamlined silhouette looks great on almost any vehicle without changing the overall looks or aerodynamics.
 But, it’s the versatility and usability that make it most appealing.
 With Front Runners’ deep catalog of bolt-on accessories, it’s easier than ever to pack on whatever tool you need for your vehicle’s next adventure.
-Mounts for axes, shovels, jerrycans, outdoor prep tables, and more are all available.
+Mounts for axes, shovels, jerrycans, outdoor prep tables, dutch ovens, and more are all available.
 With its horizontal slat design, the Slimline II also provides the perfect base for easily mounting a rooftop tent.